 Market Research has been fascinated by millennials for the last few years.
 This now still young and progressively more economically powerful generation has been a puzzle for marketers and market researchers alike.
 Millennials have pushed a radical shift in how marketing is done and thought about, and heralded in a more personal approach: aiming to be more honest and realistic, ultimately less disingenuous, than past forms of marketing.
 From the power of influencers to the casual tone of copy, the current marketing environment is defined by what companies think millennials want.
-So if you’re not trying to understand how your brand is coming across to millennials, we can guarantee you should be doing so: they’ll be shaping the market in the next few years.
+So if you’re not trying to understand how your brand is coming across to millennials with consumer insights, we can guarantee you should be doing so: they’ll be shaping the market in the next few years.
 Want to keep this in mind for later?

 Don’t discredit the hype

 The generation is coming of age professionally, starting to climb in their careers and “settling down”.
 According to Pew Research, in the US, millennials are the largest generation in the labor force.
 This means that your next consumer target is most probably born between 1981 and 1996, and you’ll want to impress them if you want to stay in the market: the projection is that they will make up 75% of the workforce.
 Their marked indifference to advertising has made it very hard for brands to reach them through traditional marketing channels.
 For example, a recent study made by McCarthy Group finds that 84% of millennials don’t like advertising while Dan Schawbel points out that only 1% are moved by it.
 The age of social media means the expectations are high, and your audience will want valuable and factual information to accompany and construct your brand image.
 If there is a desire or condition for communication between companies and their target millennial, it is that you bring authenticity to the conversation.